 The Rise of the Business Technologist

-Nearly 80% of IT services and products will likely be created by workers who are not full-time technical specialists over the next two years.
+Nearly 80%(link is external) of IT services and products will likely be created by workers who are not full-time technical specialists over the next two years.
 These non-IT staff who create their own technology solutions have primary business roles but they understand the value of technology and want to tap into tech on their own.
 Despite the fact that this suggests a change in organizational authority in favor of business units, IT executives should see the new dynamic as an opportunity rather than a threat.

 IT teams may free up much-needed time and resources to handle their own backlog of requests by embracing the trend and assisting business users in taking on technological initiatives.
 Additionally, creativity flourishes when fresh "citizen developers" are employed by various departments within a business.